mcmah309/containeryard/README.md

     ```bash
     yard save .
     ```
-    Save the current `yard.yaml` file as a template with the specified name.
+    Or save the current `yard.yaml` file as a template with the specified name.
     ```bash
     yard save . -t python
     ```